Last Updated on 18 February 2026 by Cycloscope

 Accommodations in Bali are really great value.
 It’s easy to find basic guesthouses for about 10/15€, which are usually much better than everywhere else in Indonesia.
 If you’re willing to spend a bit more, let’s say 20/25€, you can really treat yourself to some luxury.

 Big rooms, swimming pools, and nice locations are common around Ubud, Amed, and other major towns.
-Another great base with cozy hotels is in Canggu, on the west coast of Kuta.
-Bargaining is possible in less touristic areas and also in the major ones outside peak seasons.
+Another great base, with cozy hotels, is Canggu on the west coast of Kuta.
+Bargaining is possible in both less touristic areas and major ones outside peak seasons.

 Food